ruby-grape/grape-active_model_serializers/README.md

 ### Manually specifying a serializer

 Serializers can be specified at a route level by with the serializer option.
-A serializer can be specified with its class name or by name as string/symbol.
+A serializer can be specified by passing the the serializer class or the serializer name.
 The following are equivalent:

 ```ruby
 get "/home", :serializer => HomeSerializer